-Once the observing program is approved, the targets are transferred to the Chandra Observation Catalog and assigned a unique observation identifier (OBSID) for scheduling.
+Once an observing program is approved, the targets are transferred to the Chandra Observation Catalog (OBSCAT) and assigned a unique observation identifier (OBSID) for scheduling.
 Below we describe the process of observation parameter confirmation and scheduling the observations (see the Proposers' Observatory Guide for more information).
+The PI is considered the primary point of contact for all matters pertaining to the science program.
+If a separate "Observer" is identified, they will be the primary point of contact for observation planning.
+The PI (and Observer if there is one) will be notified when program data are available for download.